 Appearance, Lifestyle & Emotional Availability

-Everyone can stand to improve their appearance whether is is exercising, eating better, updating their bland, outdate, juvenile wardrobe, optimizing colors and styles to complement your skin tone, hair and body type, getting a new haircut or utilizing proper grooming techniques.
+Everyone can stand to improve their appearance whether is exercising, eating better, updating their bland, outdated, juvenile wardrobe, optimizing colors and styles to complement your skin tone, hair and body type, getting a new haircut or utilizing proper grooming techniques.

 As people get older, some get too comfortable with their job, lifestyle, environment etc. and don’t make an effort to dress up, look good, or get fit.
 Online dating is competitive, there will always be someone younger, more attractive, more fit, better dressed etc. It is crucial to be ambitious, always work on yourself to put the best you possible.

 Given the competition and readily available options comes with some warning.
 Online dating is rather anonymous in the sense that people choose to divulge only part of their lives.
 Using dating apps does not give a complete glimpse into someone’s life, character, intent and ambitions.
 Ability to read people, using good judgement, asking questions, being patient, not making excuses and having thick skin are all skills needed to be successful online.

 Being physically ready is just one part of the equation when it comes to getting ready to use a dating app.
 Being emotionally available is also an important aspect to dating.
 That means being in a good place to put baggage behind you, not being defensive, and not talking bad about exes.
 No one is ever in a perfect place but everyone should aim to work on themselves continually.
 Being recently divorced may hinder ability to be vulnerable or willing to take chances.
 Being hurt from past relationships might require additional time to heal.
 Years of struggle and frustration with dating might make you too jaded to give people a chance and a clean slate.

 Dating App Choice